Penalty Abatement Relief

 What is Penalty Abatement Relief?

-Penalty Abatement relieves you from facing penalties for failing to file tax returns or making payments on time as an individual, or failing to deposit certain taxes as a business.
-If you have complied with law but are unable to meet the tax obligations due to circumstances beyond your control, the IRS offers you the ability to have your penalties waived.
+Penalty Abatement eliminates penalties for failing to file tax returns or making payments on time as an individual.
+Additionally, penalty abatement can apply for failing to deposit certain taxes as a business.
+In other words, the IRS may waive penalties for those compliant with the law but unable to pay taxes due to circumstances.
 There are three types of penalty relief that the IRS offers:

 Reasonable Cause, as defined by the IRS, is based on all facts and circumstances in your situation.
-It must be established that you followed all procedures to meet your tax obligations but due to certain circumstances, were unable to meet them.
-The IRS notes that financial hardship does not make you eligible for the reasonable cause waiver but the circumstances that led to the hardship may make you eligible.
+Moreover, it must be established that you followed all procedures to meet your tax obligations but due to certain circumstances, were unable to meet them.
+Furthermore, the IRS notes that financial hardship does not make you eligible for the reasonable cause waiver but the circumstances that led to the hardship may make you eligible.

 Eligible causes include:

-This type of penalty relief is meant to reward those who typically meet their tax requirements.
-It is available to you if you typically follow tax procedures and obligations but for the first time, could not meet your tax obligation on a single return.
-You must not have received a penalty on the specific type of return within the past three years in order to be eligible for this waiver.
+Briefly, this type of penalty relief is meant to reward those who typically meet their tax requirements.
+Consequently, you are eligible for penalty abatement if you typically follow tax procedures and obligations but for the first time, could not meet your tax obligation on a single return.
+Subsequently, you must not have received a penalty on the specific type of return within the past three years in order to be eligible for this waiver.

 The IRS requires these elements for you to be eligible for this type of relief:

 What About the Interest Caused By the Penalties?

 In addition, any interest charged because of the penalties due to incorrect information by the IRS will be reduced or removed by them.
 To clarify, the IRS does not penalize taxpayers for incorrect information given by them.